-- Fairly expensive, but very good for fiberglass. - Must be returned to manufacturer for sharpening. - Produces clean, fuzz-free holes in most facings without delamination. - Excellent for drilling clean, accurate holes in unidirectional S-2 glass,® and carbon-faced panels to .750" thick.
+- 1. Fairly expensive, but very good for fiberglass. - 2.
+Must be returned to manufacturer for sharpening. - 3.
+Produces clean, fuzz-free holes in most facings without delamination. - 4.
+Excellent for drilling clean, accurate holes in unidirectional S-2 glass,[®] and carbon-faced panels to .750" thick.
 Cuts quickly without tearing, delaminating or fuzzing the fibers around the hole.

-For 90 percent of our work, we use general purpose high speed steel, jobbers length drill bits because we do very little high volume drilling.
+For 90 percent of our non CNC work, we use general purpose high speed steel, jobbers length drill bits.
 For hand held drills we use jobbers length aircraft drill bits.
 There are special bits for "plastics," but they are not designed for reinforced thermoset plastics.
 Finally, for stainless steel we use cobalt-steel drill bits.